-Having low health literacy can affect people's access to health care and health improvement activities.7 People with lower health literacy are less likely to engage with preventative health care such as routine screening, and are more likely to experience an adverse event while receiving care.8

-Many people in the ACT - and nationwide - find it difficult to get, understand and assess health information.
-The only nationally representative survey of the health literacy of Australians found in 2006 that 44 per cent of ACT residents have a level of health literacy that means they may struggle with daily health-related tasks, such as calculating the right dose of an over the counter medication or following a doctor's advice.9

-Most people will face a health literacy challenge at some point in their life.
-10 Anyone can be affected by low health literacy.
+Having low health literacy can affect people's access to health care and health improvement activities.8 People with lower health literacy are less likely to engage with preventative health care such as routine screening and are more likely to experience an adverse event while receiving care.9 Many people in the ACT - and nationwide - find it difficult to get, understand and assess health information.
+A nationally representative survey of the health literacy of Australians in 2006 found that 44 per cent of ACT residents have a level of health literacy that means they may struggle with daily health-related tasks, such as calculating the right dose of an over-the-counter medication or following a doctor's advice.10 Most people will face a health literacy challenge at some point in their life.11 Anyone can be affected by low health literacy.
 However, there is a close connection between social and economic disadvantage and lower health literacy.
-People with fewer years of formal education (Year 12 or below), and people earning low incomes are more likely than others to have low health literacy.
-11 People of culturally and linguistically diverse backgrounds 12 and Aboriginal and Torres Strait Islander people are also more likely to face health literacy challenges.
-13 This is also the case for people with three or more chronic conditions.
-14

-The conditions in which people are born, mature, work, live, and age influence their health.
-So do the customs and rules of society, and its policies and political systems.
+People with fewer years of formal education (Year 12 or below), and people earning low incomes are more likely than others to have low health literacy.12 People of culturally and linguistically diverse backgrounds13 and Aboriginal and Torres Strait Islander people are also more likely to face health literacy challenges.14 This is also the case for people with three or more chronic conditions and people with disability.15 Health Care Consumers' Association The conditions in which people are born, mature, work, live, and age influence their health.16 So do the customs and rules of society, and its policies and political systems.
 Together these factors are known as the social determinants of health.
-People with higher levels of literacy, education, employment and income tend to enjoy better health.
-Converselye, people with less of these advantages tend to have poorer health over their lifetime.
-People with less of these advantages tend to have poorer health over their lifetime.
-Decifically, low health literacy has been shown to lead to poorer health outcomes, lower use of preventative health care services, and difficulty accessing health care services.
-Improving health literacy is a necessary part of redressing health inequity.

-Approaches to health literacy

-HCCA sees health literacy as an asset for life.
+People with higher levels of literacy, education, employment and income tend to enjoy better health.17 Conversely, people with less of these advantages tend to have poorer health over their lifetime.18 Specifically, low health literacy has been shown to lead to poorer health outcomes, lower use of preventative health care services, and difficulty accessing health care services.19 Improving health literacy is a necessary part of redressing health inequity.
+Approaches to health literacy HCCA sees health literacy as an asset for life.

-There are two distinct approaches to health literacy.
-19 One approach sees health literacy as a deficit that needs to be fixed, and a potential risk to the provision of clinical care.
+There are two distinct approaches to health literacy.20 One approach sees health literacy as a deficit that needs to be fixed, and a potential risk to the provision of clinical care.
 The other approaches health literacy as a strength or an asset.
 This approach helps people take greater control of their health.
 Both the deficit and strengths understanding of health literacy are important.
 Both have led to improvements.
 The deficit model prompted training for clinicians in recognising and understanding the effects of low literacy on health decisions and compliance.
 The strengths model improves health literacy through health promotion and educational activities.
 This in turn supports self-management and confidence.
 What does it mean to be a health literate organisation?